HOLLYWOOD MEDIA CORP. REPORTS

-BOCA RATON, FL (November 21, 2011) – Hollywood Media Corp.
-(Nasdaq: HOLL) today reported financial results for the third quarter ended September 30, 2011.
+Green Bay, WI., April 7, 2014 – Hollywood Media Corp.
+(OTC Pink: HOLL) today reported unaudited financial results for the fourth quarter and year ended December 31, 2013.

 Note on Forward-Looking Statements

-On a continuing operations basis which includes the contribution from the Ad Sales and Intellectual Property divisions, net revenues for the 2011 third quarter were $0.9 million compared to $1.0 million in the prior-year period.
+On a continuing operations basis, which includes the contribution from Tekno Books, the Company’s 100% owned subsidiary under the Intellectual Property division, net revenues for the 2013 fourth quarter were $0.1 million compared to $0.2 million in the prior-year period.
+For the full year 2013, net revenues were $0.4 million versus $0.6 million in 2012.

-At September 30, 2011, the Company had cash and cash equivalents of $5.5 million and no debt versus cash and cash equivalents of $29.4 million and no debt at December 31, 2010.
-The change reflects the completion of the Company’s tender offer as well as costs related to the sale of the Broadway Ticketing business including a working capital adjustment.
+At December 31, 2013, the Company had cash and cash equivalents of $22.9 million and no debt as compared to cash and cash equivalents of $11.4 million and no debt at December 31, 2012.

 About Hollywood Media Corp.

-Hollywood Media Corp. is comprised primarily of an Ad Sales division, an Intellectual Property division, and various financial assets.
+Hollywood Media Corp. is comprised primarily of an Ad Sales division and an Intellectual Property division.

+2013 fourth quarter and year end results are unaudited.
 Statements in this press release may be “forward-looking statements” within the meaning of federal securities laws.
 The matters discussed herein that are forward-looking statements are based on current management expectations that involve risks and uncertainties that may result in such expectations not being realized.
-Actual outcomes and results may differ materially from what is expressed or forecasted in such forward-looking statements due to numerous potential risks and uncertainties, including, but not limited to, the need to manage our growth, our ability to realize anticipated revenues and cost efficiencies, the impact of potential future dispositions or other strategic transactions by Hollywood Media, our ability to develop and maintain strategic relationships, technology risks, the volatility of our stock price, and other risks and factors described in Hollywood Media Corp.’s filings with the Securities and Exchange Commission including our Form 10-K for 2010.
+Actual outcomes and results may differ materially from what is expressed or forecasted in such forward-looking statements due to numerous potential risks and uncertainties, including, but not limited to, our ability to realize anticipated revenues and cost efficiencies, the impact of potential future dispositions or other strategic transactions by Hollywood Media Corp., our ability to develop and maintain strategic relationships, technology risks, the volatility of our stock price, and other risks and factors described in Hollywood Media Corp.’s filings with the Securities and Exchange Commission including our Form 10-K for 2012.
 Such forward-looking statements speak only as of the date on which they are made.

 Attached are the following financial tables: